marcoancona/DeepExplain/README.md

 attributions = de.explain('elrp', pre_softmax * y_test_logits, embedding, embedding_out)
 ```

+### Multiple inputs
+Models with multiple inputs are supported for gradient-based methods.
+Instead, the `Occlusion` method will raise an exception if
+ called on a model with multiple inputs (how perturbation should be generated for multiple inputs is actually not well defined).

+For a minimal (toy) example see the [example folder](https://github.com/marcoancona/DeepExplain/tree/master/examples).

 ## Contributing
 DeepExplain is still in active development.
 If you experience problems, feel free to open an issue.
 Contributions to extend the functinalities of this framework and/or to add support for other methods are welcome.